Vitaliy Masol

-Vitaliy Andriyovych Masol (Віталій Андрійович Масол; 14 November 1928 – 21 September 2018) was a Soviet-Ukrainian politician who served as leader of the Ukrainian government on two occasions.
+Vitaliy Andriyovych Masol (Віталій Андрійович Масол, /uk/; 14 November 1928 – 21 September 2018) was a Soviet-Ukrainian politician who served as leader of the Ukrainian government on two occasions.
 He held various posts in the Ukrainian Soviet Socialist Republic, most notably the Head of the Council of Ministers, which is the equivalent of today's Prime Minister, from 1987 until late 1990, when he was forced to resign.
 He was later Prime Minister of Ukraine, confirmed in that post on 16 June 1994.
 He resigned from that post on 1 March 1995.

 Early life and career

 Vitaliy Andriyovych Masol was born in a village near Chernihiv, Ukrainian Soviet Socialist Republic on 14 November 1928.
 He graduated in 1951 from Kyiv Polytechnic Institute with a degree in mechanical engineering.
 He worked as an engineer at the New Kramatorsk Machinebuilding Factory and rose to become the head of the technical department, the head of the mechanical shop and then the deputy chief engineer.
 In 1971, he was awarded a doctorate in technical science; his thesis was in regards to the fatigue strength of carbon steel used to manufacture ship propellers at the plant.